rgalanakis/robgforpps/_pages/one-city.md

 We need schools to be on the hook for carbon emissions reduction, not just in things like building design and electrification, but through encouraging more sustainable behaviors.

-**One City Policy: All home-to-school transportation should be the responsibility of the Transportation Director and they should be evaluated on reduction of car trips at neighborhood schools.**
+**One City Policy: All home-to-school transportation should be the responsibility of the Transportation Director, and they should be evaluated on reduction of car trips at neighborhood schools.**

 {% include back-to-top.html anchor="toc" %}
 {% include sectionend.html %}